bndeepti-ee/devops-learning/README.md

 Once the image is built, you can run the application in a Docker container:

 ```
-docker run -d -p 8000:8000 devops-learning
+docker run -d -p 8000:8000 --name devops-learning devops-learning
 ```

 This will:
 - Run the container in detached mode (`-d`)
 - Map port 8000 of the container to port 8000 on your host (`-p 8000:8000`)
-- Name the container "devops-learning-container" (`--name devops-learning-container`)
+- Name the container "devops-learning" (`--name devops-learning`)
-- Use the "devops-learning" image we built earlier
+- Use the `devops-learning` image we built earlier

 ### Accessing the Application